“Changes in climate can potentially shape the environment in which we operate and the missions we are required to do.”

-- Stage 2 (no open flames) restrictions make those who long for thee of the romance campfire look elsewhere.
+- Stage 2 (no open flames) restrictions make those who long for the romance of the campfire look elsewhere.

-Peering into the Magic Eight Ball yet again, it seems that how we recreate in the outdoors will drastically change in the immediate years ahead.
-A theme I’ve touched upon before.
-But this summer has ingrained the topic into my mind even more.
+Peering into the Magic Eight Ball yet again, it seems that how we recreate in the outdoors will drastically change in the immediate years ahead, a topic I’ve touched upon before.
+However, this summer has ingrained the topic even more deeply into my mind.

 This humble article can’t cover all the facets of this extensive topic.
 An ambitious person could easily write a Ph.D.-level paper on this subject.